tstellanova/spmc_ring/README.md

-# spmc_ring
+# spms_ring

-Intended as a single-producer, multiple consumer queue for no_std rust.
+Intended for use as single-publisher, multiple subscriber buffer for no_std rust.

 ## License